ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 ### Step 1: Proposal

 First, you'll need to create and submit a proposal for your project.
-Your proposal should fit in one of three major topic areas below:
+Your proposal should fit in one of the major topic areas below:

 * How would you change a particular aspect of K-State's IT infrastructure?
 (You may substitute another organization you are more familiar with in place of K-State, such as your current employer or a past internship)
 * How would you architect the technology resources for a new, cloud-based startup in the domain area of your choice?
 (That is, you must clearly describe what the company does as well as how you'd structure their resources.)
 * How would you build an effective computer support infrastructure for K-State.
 (You may substitute another organization you are more familiar with in place of K-State, such as your current employer or a past internship.
 However, it should be of sufficient size to warrant a formal support infrastructure.)
+* How would you develop an automated devops stack for a particular programming project or organization?

 **Submit your 1 page proposal via K-State Canvas for approval**.
 Once it is approved, you may start working on the project itself.
 Make sure you have appropriately scaled your proposal to the amount of work below; if the proposal is too simple or too complex it may be difficult to complete everything listed below.